-While the eastern Eastern United States weathers severe storms, the West experiences historic drought.
+While the eastern United States weathers severe storms, the West experiences historic drought.
 The 2015 Nelson Series explores all things water, from the basic science of this fascinating substance, to perspectives on how to manage California’s dwindling resources; from the impact of sea level rise on America’s beaches, to the challenges of water contamination in developing nations.
-Speakers at the forefront of water science, policy, and technology will share their insights and potential solutions.
+Speakers at the forefront of water science, policy, and technology share their insights and potential solutions.
 Won’t you join us?
 Eau yes!

 Admission to this public lecture series is complimentary.
 Events are held in the auditorium of the R. Michael Shanahan Center for Teaching and Learning at Harvey Mudd College located at 320 East Foothill Boulevard, Claremont.
 A dessert reception follows each lecture.

 Water, Health and Development, Thursday, Dec.
 3